tom-draper/secure-notes/README.md

 #### Guaranteed anonymity

 Any notes you post are not tied to any form of user identification.
-Only the contents of the note and a timestamp are submitted to the server.
+Only the encrypted contents of the note and a timestamp are submitted to the server.

 #### Password-style search

-Notes stored against a given identifier can only be accessed by searching against a note ID.
+Notes stored against an identifier can only be accessed by searching against this note ID.
 The more complex a note ID is, the less likely another user is to guess it, in a similar way to a password.

 #### Client-side encryption